 Who do you get to captain your Diversity Solutions team?
 Well, what about a passionate social justice campaigner for human, LGBTQA+ and women’s rights?
 That’s Georgie, who graduated from Loughborough University with a degree in English and Drama, before forging a career in Campaign Management and Diversity at MyKindaFuture.
 Leading our in-house diversity solutions team, Georgie works closely with our clients’ internal teams to provide practical support and advice across all elements of diversity and inclusion.

 Meskey’s our go-to woman for all things numbers.
-She’s been tackling our financials for nearly 12 years, and is on the verge of becoming a fully qualified chartered accountant.
+She’s been dealing with our financials for a good few years now, and is on the verge of becoming a fully qualified chartered accountant.
 Somehow managing to remain permanently cheerful, Meskey sorts out our accounts, financial statements, audits and reports.
 And the chocolate cake she entered into our 2013 bake-off is still spoken about in hushed tones.

 Credit Controller /

-Omreeta joined us in March 2014, and her laser-like focus on detail and accuracy has proved a real asset ever since.
+Meskey drafted Omreeta in to help with the numbers, and her laser-like focus on detail and accuracy has proved a real asset ever since.
 Her background’s in accountancy, and she works closely with our clients’ accounts teams on the financial side of things.
 Omreeta’s closing in on full ACCA qualification.
 And she doesn’t rest until our clients and our suppliers are happy.
 That’s just how she rolls.